Best Queen Size Memory Foam Mattress (2022)

 All Bear mattresses have a Celliant® cover, a fabric made with thermoreactive minerals.
 Your body heat activates the minerals in Celliant®, and the fabric transforms the heat into infrared energy.
 The infrared energy is absorbed by your body, allowing the energy to boost your local blood flow and reduce inflammation.

-A Bear mattress includes a 100-night trial and a 10-year warranty.
-For further savings, you can buy the Pro Bundle, which includes two Bear Pillows and a mattress protector.
+A Bear mattress includes a 120-night trial and a lifetime warranty.
+For further savings, you can buy the Bear Sleep Bundle, which includes two Bear Pillows, sheets, and a mattress protector.

 - Celliant® cover promotes more recovery